Bruno Mars slays at pre-Super Bowl concert in Houston

 He wove classic R&B records into his set — including Michael Jackson’s “Rock With You,” Ginuwine’s “Pony” and Soul for Real’s “Candy Rain” — and also performed a number of his well-known hits, from “Treasure” to “Just the Way You Are” to “Locked Out of Heaven,” which featured gold confetti bursting from the side of the stage.

 Mars, 31, danced sensually and slowly — enticing the crowd — during “Show Me” and “Our First Time.”
 He earned a rousing applause for his jaw-dropping vocals during “When I Was Your Man.”
-And he echoed James Brown during the energetic “Runaway Baby” — though he didn’t have a cap, his curly bangs worked as an accessory.
+And he echoed James Brown during the energetic “Runaway Baby” — though he didn’t have a cape, his curly bangs worked as an accessory.

 His band was part of the magic: Seven of the eight members danced collectively onstage, including Philip Lawrence, Mars’ longtime co-writer and co-producer; guitarist and pianist Phredley Brown; bassist Jamareo Artis; saxophonist Dwayne R. Dugger; trombone player Kameron T. Whalum; trumpet player James King; and keyboardist John Fossitt.